sage-code/eve/manual/structure.md

 ```

 **note:**
-* Constants are immutable variables;
+* Constants are immutable;
-* Usually constants are using uppercase letters;
+* Usually constant identifiers are using uppercase letters;

 ## Shared variables